UDHAYAKUMAR3638/Healthcare-Appointment-System/Readme.md

 - **Patient**
 - **Receptionist**

+## Token Table Description

+- `id`: Unique identifier for each token.
+- `token`: A unique token for user authentication.
+- `tokenType`: stores token type.
+- `expired`: token whether token is expired or not in bit type.
+- `revoked`: token revoked status is stored in bit type.
+- `user`: Many-to-one relationship and a reference to the associated patient for whom the token is issued.

 ## Auth Controller

 - **Create user:** `POST /api/auth/register`
 - **Authenticate user:** `POST /api/auth/authenticate`

+## Appointment Table Description

+- `appointmentId`: Unique identifier for each appointment.
+- `time`: Appointment date and time.
+- `doctor`: A reference to the associated doctor for the appointment.
+- `patient`: It has patient details for the appointment.
+- `appointmentStatus`: A reference to the associated patient for the appointment.

 ## Appointment Controller